chibashr/netWORKS/plugins/command_manager/README.md

 ### Device Groups and Subnets

-You can now run commands on device groups and subnets as well:
+You can now run commands on device groups and subnets:

 1. Use the "Groups" or "Subnets" tab in the Command Dialog
 2. Select the groups or subnets you want to target
-3. Choose the commands to run
+3. Choose the command set and commands to run
 4. Click "Run Selected" or "Run All"

+The Command Manager now uses the DeviceManager's `get_device_groups_for_device()` method to determine which groups a device belongs to, providing more reliable detection of group membership.
+This enables more accurate credential fallback from device to group to subnet.

 ### Managing Credentials